Back to Blog

 Numerous biased laws often go unnoticed.
 The harmful effects of bias in statutory law cannot be overlooked.
 They perpetuate inequality, reinforce stereotypes, and deny individuals their fundamental rights and opportunities.

-Judicial Stereotyping and the Role of Courts
+Judicial Stereotyping and the Role of Indian Courts

 Judicial stereotyping and gender bias cast a shadow, hindering the path to a truly equitable society.
 Sometimes, Judges may unknowingly harbor preconceived notions and biases that influence their perspectives on credibility, behavior, and roles based on gender.
 These deep-rooted biases undermine the fundamental principle of equal treatment before the law, impeding the very essence of justice.